-Turnover £27,713
+Turnover £Nil

-Expenditure £33,247
+Expenditure £Nil

-Loss £5,534
+Loss £Nil

-Capital & reserves £7,741
+Capital & reserves (£7,741)

-Aggregate assets & liabilities £7,741
+Aggregate assets & liabilities (£7,741)

 The subsidiary company is not consolidated within these accounts on the grounds of materiality.
 Therefore, the accounts present information about the Trust as an individual undertaking and not as a group.
+It is anticipated that the subsidiary company will become active during the year ended 31 August 2023 and the results consolidated into the Trust.

-Governors, Mr Margand and Mr North, had family members attending schools within the Sapientia Education Trust MAT during the Year.
-A Governor and Member, Mr Rout, had a family member attending Wymondham College during the year.
-Full fees were paid and no concessions received.
+Trustees Mr Rout, Mr Margand and Mr North had family members attending schools within the Trust during the year.
+All relevant fees and charges were paid and no concessions received.

-The CEO and two members received out of pocket expenses during the period totalling £1,414 (2020: CEO and two members £4,212).
+The CEO and one member received out of pocket expenses during the period totalling £2,198 (2021: CEO and two members £1,414).